Johnadibe/hello_world_rails_react/README.md

 # 📖 [Hello World with Rails React] <a name="about-project"></a>

-**[Hello World with Rails React]** This is a project that demonstrates the use of webpack to bundle JavaScript files with rails at the backend and also show different word for greeting.
+**[Hello World with Rails React]** This is a project that demonstrates the use of webpack to bundle JavaScript files with rails at the backend and also show different words for greeting.

 ## 🛠 Built With <a name="built-with"></a>